Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

   2. Then, most likely, we will look for funding to implement that study.
 This is where the two paths begin to diverge.
 If the team is applying for federal funding, the proposal and budget are created in the project management track, while the 2-5 page required **data management plan** (DMP) is created in the data track.
 Again, it may be the same people working on both of these pieces.
   3. Next, if the project is funded, the project team will begin planning things such as hiring, recruitment, data collection, and how to implement the intervention.
 At the same time, those working on the data team will begin to **plan** out how to specifically implement the 2-5 page DMP submitted to their funder and start putting any necessary structures into place.
   4. Once planning is complete, the team moves into the cycle of data collection.
 It is called a cycle because if your study is longitudinal, every step here will occur cyclically.
 Once one phase of data collection wraps up, the team re-enters the cycle again for the next phase of data collection, until all data collection is complete for the entire project.
      - The data management and project management team begin the cycle by starting **documentation**.
 You can see that this phase occurs collaboratively because it is denoted with a double outline.
-Both teams begin developing documentation like data dictionaries, style guides, and protocols.
+You can see that this phase occurs collaboratively because it is denoted with a double outline.
+Both teams begin developing documentation such as data dictionaries and standard operating procedures.
      - Once documentation is started, both teams begin to create any necessary **data collection instruments**.
 These instruments will be created with input from the documentation.
 During this phase the team may also develop their participant tracking database.
      - Next, the project management team moves into the **data collection** phase.
 This may involve recruitment and consenting, as well as data collection.
 At this point, the data management team just provides support as needed.
      - As data is collected, the project team will **track data** as it is collected in the participant tracking database.
 The data management team will collaborate with the project management team to help troubleshoot anything related to the actual tracking database.